 The cell phone market is nothing if not dynamic.
-A couple of years ago, it would have been unthinkable that Blackberry would have slipped to the third most utilized operating system for smartphones.
+Only a handful of years ago, it would have been unthinkable for Blackberry to lose its hold on the "secure smartphone for business" market.

 With all of that turmoil, the obvious question can be overlooked: What is the best smartphone for business-specifically, my business?